Strategy11/formidable-forms/readme.txt

 Go to the Formidable page and click "add new".
 Choose the Contact Us form template or another free template and click "Create".

 Next, edit or create a WordPress contact page.
 Click the "Formidable" button to open the shortcode generator.
-Choose your new Stripe form, quiz, or web form and insert it into the WordPress page.
+Choose your new web form and insert it into the WordPress page.
 Save the page for a beautiful WP contact form, ready to collect and store your leads.
 The contact form template will get you up and running fast.

 = Why isn't WordPress sending emails? =
 When you do not receive emails, try the following steps: